Sanjiv99kv/Sanjiv99kv/README.md

-Hi there 👋 I'm Deepak Yadav!
+Hi there 👋 I'm Sanjeev Vishwakarma!

-I'm a passionate React Native and Web Developer with expertise in building dynamic mobile apps and responsive web platforms.
+I'm a passionate Full Stack Web Developer with expertise in building dynamic, responsive web platforms.
 With a strong foundation in React.js, Next.js, and Node.js, I specialize in delivering seamless UI/UX, optimizing performance, and creating scalable, user-centric solutions.
 Currently pursuing a BE in Information Technology, I blend technical prowess with Crafty skills to craft impactful digital experiences.

 ---

 🔭 Currently Working On:
-- Formula 1 Project (Honda Client): Developing a custom map for a Japan-based F1 project at WeSeeGpt, enhancing functionality and user engagement.
-[F1 Project Link: https://new-jp-map.vercel.app/]
 - EveryX.io: A project created using Next.js, integrating frontend and backend for a high-performance platform.
 [EveryX.io Link: https://everyx.io]
 - Attendity: A geolocation-based attendance system with face recognition using DeepFace, built with React Native, Node.js, and MongoDB.
 [GitHub Link: Coming Soon]